yonatanadler/IR-Project-/README.md

 # IR-Project

-This repository presents a search engine project on the entire Wikipedia corpus for information retrival course at BGU.
+This repo presents a search engine project on the entire Wikipedia corpus for information retrival course at BGU.

 ## Content